Start81/check_haproxy_stats/README.md

  -r, --raw
    Just dump haproxy stats and exit
  -s, --slave
-   Check if the named serveur have no connexion Use comma to separate serveur in list .
+   Check if the named serveur have no connexion Use comma to separate serveur in list.
  -S, --ssl
  The statistics page use SSL
  -t, --timeout=INTEGER